 2016 was a strong year for Patrisse.
 She delivered the keynote address at over a dozen colleges and universities including American University, The University of Notre Dame, the University of Pennsylvania, and Cornell.
 She was named a Leading Edge Fund Fellow by The Rosenberg Foundation, a Senior Fellow for Maternal Mortality by MomsRising, a Kick-Ass Woman of Color by DLG Media, and received the Defender of the Dream Award from the AFL-CIO Executive Council Committee on Civil and Human Rights, the Revolution Award for Freedom from ImageNation Cinema Foundation, the Justice Award from National Center for Lesbian Rights, the Community Change Agent Award from BLACK GIRLS ROCK!
 Inc., the Glamour Women of the Year Award for The Justice Seekers, and honorary doctorates from Chicago’s South Shore International College Preparatory High School and Clarkson University.
-With the Justice Teams mobilizing and the Black Lives Matter movement gaining even more momentum, 2016 was another powerful step towards freedom.
+With the Justice Teams mobilizing and the Black Lives Matter movement gaining even more momentum, 2017 will be another powerful step towards freedom.

 Patrisse will continue to create, organize, and shut it down until all Black lives matter.